 Rank order scale questions are one of the most commonly used survey question types.
 They are used in a survey when the market researcher would like to understand the order of importance of items when there are multiple items.
 This ranking could be on the basis of features, needs, likes or dislikes, effectiveness, etc.

 The ranking is by a simple ordinal position where one variable or option is higher than another.
 The ranking could also be by a relative position where one variable has a higher relative rating than another and subsequent ones.

 A rank order survey is used for conducting secondary research.
 If preliminary research has been conducted and possible areas of product enhancement have been marked out, it builds a platform to validate the findings.
 You could present customers with a list of possible product improvements and ask them to select what product tweaks matter the most to them within the product.

 This is where rank order scaling questions help prioritize.

-- Collect actionable data: Rank order question asks respondents to order the presented options from high to low.
-By asking this, respondents cannot say that all things are equally important.
-They are forced to prioritize and that provides you insightful and actionable data.
+They ask respondents to order the options from high to low.
+With such type of questions, respondents cannot say that all things are equally important.
+They are forced to prioritize, which helps you gather insightful and actionable data.

 There are multiple ways of sorting ordinal data using rank order scaling questions.
 Some of the major sorting types are:

 Priority sorting: Priority sorting looks for the most important and subsequent options in order of importance.
 This method is widely used in customer satisfaction surveys (CSAT) to capture customer insights.
 For example during a new product launch or a product upgrade, priority sorting is used to capture what customers perceive as the important features in a descending order.